 - Performance Support builds onto the shared knowledge base by providing simple methods for employees to ask for help when they cannot solve a problem on their own.

-- Management Support ensures knowledge growth transitions into real-world performance improvement through behavior observation and targeted coaching.
+- Coaching ensures knowledge growth transitions into real-world performance improvement through behavior observation and targeted coaching.

-- On-Demand Training provides more structured learning experiences for employees who want to enhance their skills but cannot do so without additional guidance.
+- Pull training provides more structured learning experiences for employees who want to enhance their skills but cannot do so without additional guidance.

-- Formal Training becomes the “last resort” within the framework and is reserved for complex topics, inexperienced employee needs and regulatory requirements.
+- Push Training becomes the “last resort” within the framework and is reserved for complex topics, inexperienced employee needs and regulatory requirements.

 The components are “stacked” in order of increasingly structured employee experience.
 This shifts the L&D focus to providing resources that are more accessible to the employee rather than requiring formal learning interventions.
 In addition, when applied correctly, this sequence makes each corresponding “layer” stronger due to the options and ongoing support afforded to the employee.